infor-design/enterprise/src/components/visibility/readme.md

     slug: test-multiple-visibility-classes
 ---

 The Soho visibility classes allow elements to become conditionally visible or hidden based on breakpoint size.
-They also provide a way to conveniently change the CSS `display` property on a per-breakpoint basis.
+They also provide a way to conveniently change the CSS `display` property on a per breakpoint basis.

 ## Testability